-Each school within the School District has an individual school website.
+Each school within the Chattooga County School District has an individual school website.
 Valuable information about academic progress, school news, contact information, upcoming school events, and a variety of timely, useful information can be accessed at each of these sites.
-These websites can be accessed through the School District's Website at www.chattooga.k12.ga.us.
+These websites can be access through the district's website at www.chattooga.k12.ga.us.

-See the Chattooga County Internet Acceptable Use Policy on Page 11.
+See the Chattooga County Internet Acceptable Use Policy on pages 14-15.